EladBeber/CTFlearn-Writeups/Programming/Medium/Weird Android Calculator/README.md

 <img width="184" alt="Capture" src="https://user-images.githubusercontent.com/57364083/69641316-a8a12e00-1068-11ea-8daa-02a9944d019e.PNG">

-After few some inputs in the calculator get nothing , But in some cases i get this message : "the number is large"
+After few some inputs in the calculator get nothing , But in some cases i get this message : "The number is too large.
+Please buy the full version!"

 So, We need to do some **Reverse Engineering**.For that we will need 3 tools :.\
 **1.Apktool**.\